maxfarrell/eDNAcamtrap/README.md

-# "Environmental DNA as a management tool for tracking artificial waterhole use in savanna ecosystems"
+## Data & Code Supplement for "Environmental DNA as a management tool for tracking artificial waterhole use in savanna ecosystems"

 ## Reference Libraries (refLib folder)